argoproj/argo-cd/specs/design-black-box.md

 	// OnResourceUpdated registers that that is executed when cluster resource got updated.
 	OnResourceUpdated(callback func(cluster string, un *unstructured.Unstructured)) Unsubscribe

-	// OnResourceRemoved registers that that is executed when cluster resource got removed.
+	// OnResourceRemoved registers a callback that is executed when a cluster resource gets removed.
 	OnResourceRemoved(callback func(cluster string, key kube.ResourceKey)) Unsubscribe

 	// OnAppEvent registers callback that is executed on every application event.